What is Pupil Premium?

 Governor: Mr Jim Raban

-Next Pupil Premium Review meeting: End of Autumn 2017
+Next Pupil Premium Review meeting: start spring term 2018

 Even though you child is now automatically entitled to a free school meal for their first three years at school (Reception to Year 2), registering for income assessed free school meals could provide the school with extra money to be spent on raising achievement for all our pupils.

 If you wish to apply for Pupil Premium please contact the school office where you can complete an

 application form.
 This is available if you receive any of the following benefits:

 - Support under Part VI of the Immigration and Asylum Act 1999